 We at Codegrip design our DevOps to be a multipurpose series of operations utilizing a wide array of tools (commonly referred to as toolchains).
-These tools are expected to fit into one or more of the following categories, reflective of key aspects of the development and delivery process:
+These tools are expected to fit into one or more of the following categories:

 DevOps entails various processes like development, testing, integration, deployment, and monitoring.
-In order to meet the coding and scripting needs, the DevOps engineer works in collaboration with the development team.
+To meet the coding and scripting needs, the DevOps engineer works in collaboration with the development team.
 The process certainly does not stop here.
 From developing the code to reviewing it to merging it and more, DevOps serves as a helping hand in all of these processes.

 If you want to execute a DevOps pipeline effectively, continuous testing needs to be a core element of your testing strategy.
 Continuous testing or shift-left testing is an approach to software and device testing in which testing is conducted earlier in the lifecycle of software, with the intention of improving consistency, shortening long test cycles, and reducing the risk of software defects entering the code of output.

-In DevOps, configuration management is important because it allows you to automate otherwise repetitive tasks and enables an enterprise to improve agility.
-In addition, configuration management holistically supports DevOps and is generally understood that configuration management, as opposed to being just another part of the process, is central to DevOps.
+Configuration management is important because it allows you to automate otherwise repetitive tasks and enables an enterprise to improve agility.
+In addition, configuration management holistically supports DevOps.
+It is generally understood that configuration management is central to DevOps.

-A good monitoring framework allows you to monitor the performance of the infrastructure and the applications, whether on-premise, in the cloud, or through containerized environments, so that you have full visibility of all the devices, at all times.
+A good monitoring framework allows you to monitor the performance of the infrastructure and the applications.
+It can be on-premise, in the cloud, or through containerized environments.
+It will help us to have full visibility of all the devices, at all times.
 An efficient management and monitoring tool increases the efficiency and the effectiveness of the system and lets you minimize or even eliminate downtime.
 With this, you can manage your upcoming projects, time, and resources appropriately.

 It is easy to speculate that the senior developers of the team should be the ones reviewing code before it makes it to the deployment stage.
 That is partially true.
 Everyone on the team should be responsible to review the code going into the repositories.
 The more people engaging in code review, the more perspectives can be taken advantage of.

-The entire developer team should engage in a constructive meeting that enables developers to take a good look at how the rest of your team members are used to code and discover new methods and techniques for writing your code.
+The entire developer team should engage in a constructive meeting.
+It enables developers to take a good look at how the rest of your team members are used to code and discover.
+This can lead to new methods and techniques for writing your code.
 Everyone involved in the code review process gets to learn something new and different that they might not have thought about doing before.
-It also allows you to correct errors made by other members and develop a better, more efficient code.
-This leads to an increase in team efficiency and eliminates unnecessary friction amongst team members.
+It also allows you to correct errors made by other members so that the code would be better and more efficient.
+This leads to an increase in team efficiency and eliminates unnecessary friction among team members.

 Importance of DevOps

-Even expert software developers and coders develop a pessimistic attitude towards the developed product, such as the delivered product won’t perform as per the required criteria, and will not deliver as expected.
+Even expert software developers and coders develop a pessimistic attitude towards the developed product.
+A pessimistic attitude such as product won’t perform as per the required criteria, and will not deliver as expected.
 To allay such allegations, DevOps are designed such that they can overcome the following challenges:

-Risky deployments can be defined as a situation, where everyone on the development team is not confident that the software will work smoothly in the real environment.
+Risky deployment is a situation where everyone on the development team is not confident that the software will work smoothly.
 Is the code optimized enough to behave as expected?
 Can the developed product handle the load?
 Usually, developers don’t have the answer to these questions and push it in a quiet environment, waiting to see when it falls over.